moj-analytical-services/splink/docs/topic_guides/evaluation/edge_metrics.md

 ### True Positive Rate (Recall)

+Also known as: Sensitivity

-The True Positve Rate, or Recall, is the proportion of matches that are correctly predicted by Splink.
+The True Positve Rate (Recall) is the proportion of matches that are correctly predicted by Splink.

 $$\textsf{Recall} = \frac{\textsf{True Positives}}{\textsf{All Positives}} = \frac{\textsf{True Positives}}{\textsf{True Positives} + \textsf{False Negatives}}$$